chogan72/Fantasy_Football_Rankings/README.md

 ## Current Status

 I have just recently finished creating the preseson model.
-There are some slight tweeks that can still be made to improve accuracy.
+There are some slight tweaks that can still be made to improve accuracy.
 I plan to keep this updated through out the season with mid-season rankings.

 ## Database Files